Will Young (cricketer): Career

 In November 2020, Young was named in the New Zealand A cricket team for practice matches against the touring West Indies team.
 Later the same month, he was named in New Zealand's Test squad for the series against the West Indies.
 He made his Test debut for New Zealand on 3 December 2020, against the West Indies.

 In March 2021, Young was named in New Zealand's One Day International (ODI) squad for their series against Bangladesh.
 He made his ODI debut for New Zealand on 20 March 2021, against Bangladesh.
 Later the same month, Young was named in New Zealand's Twenty20 International (T20I) squad, also for their series against Bangladesh.
 He made his T20I debut for New Zealand on 28 March 2021, against Bangladesh.

 In March 2022, in the opening match against the Netherlands, Young scored his first century in ODIs, with an unbeaten 103 runs.

 In January 2023 Young hit five consecutive deliveries for six in an over of a T20 match off Auckland spinner Louis Delport.
 He was dismissed in the final ball of the over attempting to hit the rare six sixes in an over feat.

 Young signed a three-match contract with Nottinghamshire in July 2023, going on to make a century on his debut against Surrey.

-He rejoined Nottinghamshire for the first-half of the 2024 season.
+He rejoined Nottinghamshire for the first half of the 2024 season.
 In April 2024, Young scored 174 not out against Somerset in an unbroken partnership of 392 with Joe Clarke which set a new record for a third-wicket stand for Nottinghamshire, surpassing the previous mark that had stood for 121 years.

 Young was named player of the series in the Black Caps' historic 3-0 test series win in India during October and November 2024.
 He scored 244 runs in six innings at an average of 44.8, with a highest score of 71.

+He was named the overall winner of the Taranaki Sports Awards in November 2025.